-Retirement STD Medicare
+PERA Retire ement STD Medicare

 Uniformed - 19.25% 0.190% 1.45%

 Civilian - 16.55% 0.190% 1.45%

-Payment of medical, dental, and life insurance benefits will depend on the individual employee selections and these amounts generally increase on an annual basis at the beginning of the new State Fiscal Year based upon recommendations from the Governor and State Legislature.
+Payment of medical, dental, and life insurance benefits will depend on the individual employee selections, such as coverage for employee only versus family coverage, as well as the specific plan each employee selects.
+These amounts generally increase on an annual basis at the beginning of the new State Fiscal Year based upon recommendations from the Governor and State Legislature.
+Following is a breakdown of premiums beginning July 1, 2021.